-We explore what this year’s United Nations Climate Change Conference, COP26, is all about, why it matters and whether it can make a difference.
+We explore what this year’s United Nations Climate Change Conference, COP28, is all about, why it matters and whether it can make a difference.

-First, let’s look at what COP26 actually means.
+First, let’s look at what COP28 actually means.
 You’ve likely heard and seen the term in the media recently, as there’s a lot of buzz about the upcoming event.
 So, what is it?

-COP26 is the 26th United Nations Climate Change Conference.
+COP28 is the 28th United Nations Climate Change Conference.
 Also known as the Conference of the Parties (hence the title of COP), the summit aims to address some of the vital issues surrounding climate change.

-When is COP26, and what is the schedule?
+When is COP28, and what is the schedule?

-World leaders will converge in Glasgow, Scotland between 31 October and 12 November.
-The event, which was postponed during 2020 due to the COVID-19 pandemic, will see countries plan and negotiate over some of the most pressing matters relating to the climate.
+World leaders are converging in Expo City Dubai between 30 November and 12 December 2023.
+The event will see countries plan and negotiate over some of the most pressing matters relating to the climate.

-As well as these negotiations, there will also be exhibitions and multiple events around the city of Glasgow.
+As well as these negotiations, there will also be exhibitions and multiple events.
 There are a few important negotiation sessions taking place, including:

-- Twenty-sixth session of the Conference of the Parties (COP26)
+- Twenty-eighth session of the Conference of the Parties (COP28)

-- Sixteenth session of the Conference of the Parties – serving as the meeting of the Parties to the Kyoto Protocol (CMP16)
+- Eighteenth session of the Conference of the Parties – serving as the meeting of the Parties to the Kyoto Protocol (CMP18)

-- Third session of the Conference of the Parties – serving as the meeting of the Parties to the Paris Agreement (CMA3)
+- Fifth session of the Conference of the Parties – serving as the meeting of the Parties to the Paris Agreement (CMA5)

 We’ll explore the Kyoto Protocol and Paris Agreement in more detail further down.
-There will also be sessions and events dedicated to environmental issues linked to areas such as fashion, finance, education, and gender.
+There will also be sessions and events dedicated to environmental issues linked to areas such as finance, technology and innovation, and inclusion.

 Who will attend?

-It’s expected that delegates and representatives from over 200 countries, businesses, organisations and faith groups will attend COP26.
-The main players will be representatives of The United Nations Framework Convention on Climate Change (UNFCCC), which totals 197 countries.
+It’s expected that delegates and representatives from over 200 countries, businesses, organisations and faith groups will attend COP28.
+The main players will be representatives of The United Nations Framework Convention on Climate Change (UNFCCC), which totals 198 countries.

 Some of the most high-profile world leaders include:

-- Prime Minister Boris Johnson from the UK
+- Prime Minister Rishi Sunak from the UK

-The UN Framework Convention on Climate Change and COP26
+The UN Framework Convention on Climate Change and COP28

 Above, we mentioned the UNFCCC – an international environmental treaty that was established to combat human impact on the Earth’s climate.
 The representatives from 165 countries signed the treaty at the ‘Earth Summit’ in 1992 in Rio de Janeiro, and legislation came into force in 1994.